RobTillaart/MAX14661/README.md

 ### FULL CONTROL interface

 Full control per channel, any combination of switches is possible.
-Use with care as these can interfere e.g. with the PAIR interface, or one can connect COM-A to COM-B
+Use with care as these can interfere e.g. with the PAIR interface, or one can connect COM-A to COM-B, causing all pins to be connected to each other.

 All functions return false if the channel > 15.

 - **bool connectA(uint8_t channel)** idem
 - **bool connectB(uint8_t channel)** idem
 - **bool disconnectA(uint8_t channel)** idem
 - **bool disconnectB(uint8_t channel)** idem
-- **bool disconnectAll()** fast close of all
+- **bool disconnectAll()** fast disconnect of all ABxx lines

 ### LOW LEVEL CONTROL interface